onenorth/skeleton-templates/README.md

 ```

 From here navigate to app/views and create a new design.hbs file.
-One last step, you'll need to restart the server, to do this simply navigate to your terminal, press control + c, and node app to rerun the server.
+One last step, you'll need to restart the server, to do this simply navigate to your terminal, press control + c, then we'll need to type 'node app' to rerun the server.
 That's it!